-(in thousands) Signal Integrity dvanced Protection and Sensing IoT Systems IoT Connected Services Unallocated Total Balance at January 29, 2023 \$ 274,085 \$ 14,639 \$ 61,582 \$ \$ 931,397 \$ 1,281,703 Measurement period adjustment - 23,925 \$ 23,925 Reallocation - - 655,527 299,795 (955,322) - Cumulative translation adjustment (2,663) (7,465) (10,128) Impairment (211,212) (70,609) - (281,821) Balance at October 29, 2023 \$ 274,085 \$ 14,639 \$ 503,234 \$ 221,721 \$ \$ 1,013,679
+(in thousands) Signal Integrity Advance Protection and Sensin IoT Connected Services Unallocated Total Balance at January 29, 2023 \$ 274,085 \$ 14,63 9 \$ 61,582 \$ - \$ 931,397 \$1,281,703 Measurement period adjustment - - 23,925 \$ 23,925 Reallocation - - - 655,527 299,795 (955,322) - Cumulative translation adjustment - - (2,663) (7,465) (10,128) Impairment - - (211,212) (70,609) (281,821) Balance at October 29, 2023 \$ 274,085 \$ 14,63 9 \$ 503,234 \$ 221,721 \$ \$1,013,679

 On January 12, 2023, in connection with the Sierra Wireless Acquisition, the Company acquired all of the outstanding equity interests in Sierra Wireless and a preliminary goodwill balance of \$931.4 million was recorded for the excess of the consideration transferred over the net assets acquired and represented the expected revenue and cost synergies of the combined company and assembled workforce.
 In the nine months ended October 29, 2023, the Company recorded measurement period adjustments that increased goodwill by \$23.9 million.
 See Note 2, Acquisition and Divestiture, for further discussion of the Sierra Wireless Acquisition and impact of the measurement period adjustments.
 In the fourth quarter of fiscal year 2023, in conjunction with the Sierra Wireless Acquisition, the Company formed two additional operating segments: the IoT Systems operating segment, which also absorbed portions of the Company's previous Wireless and Sensing operating segment, and the IoT Connected Services operating segment.
 In the nine months ended October 29, 2023, the Company finalized the determination of the reporting units related to the previously-identified operating segments.
-IoT Systems-Routers were identified as reporting units, which together with IoT Systems-Wireless (f.k.a.
+IoT Systems-Modules and IoT Systems-Routers were identified as reporting units, which together with IoT Systems-Wireless (f.k.a.
 Wireless and Sensing) reporting unit, aggregate into the IoT Systems operating segment.
 IoT Connected Services comprises one reporting unit and, accordingly, is both a reporting unit and an operating segment.
-During the nine months ended October 29, 2023, the Company are porting unit and an operating segment.
-During the nine months ended Cotober 29, 2023, the Company in and accordingly, is both a reporting unit and an operating segment.
 During the nine months ended October 29, 2023, the Company also completed an allocation of the goodwill balance resulting from the Sierra Wireless Acquisition to each of these reporting units.